 Preventing the spread of COVID-19

-There are simple yet effective ways to prevent the spread of COVID-19 in the community, which include:
+There are simple yet effective ways to prevent the spread of COVID-19 if you test positive

 - Practice social distancing techniques (avoid shaking hands or other forms of direct contact with others to limit potential spread, stay 6 feet away from others in public spaces, do not attend any gatherings or public spaces if possible)

-- If you must come to the clinic for an appointment, please wear a mask if you have one at home to help protect our staff and other patients.
+- If you come to the clinic for an appointment, you will be required to wear a mask to help protect our staff and other patients

 People ages 65+: Older adults are often more severely affected by COVID-19 and should therefore take extra precautions.